14 minutes read

 - Afternoon.
 Once we have lunch, it is afternoon.

-- Night.
+Night.
 The moon goes up, and it’s time to sleep.

-Teach Counting to 60
+Teach Counting To 60

-Teach Skip Counting by Fives
+Teach Skip Counting By Fives

+Your child needs to learn to skip count after they are proficient in counting to sixty.
+It will help them calculate time units much faster.
 Skip counting means adding the same number to the previous one up to a certain point.
-In our case, this point is 60: 5, 10, 15, 20, 25, 30, 35, 40, 45, 50, 55, 60.
-Number lines will help you visualize this concept.
+For instance, 5, 10, 15, 20, 25, 30, 35, 40, 45, 50, 55, and 60 is an excellent example of skip counting.
+Kids can better understand this idea with the aid of number lines.
 Afterward, practice skip counting to 60:

 - Use paper clips on a paper plate – divide it into 12 sections, five clips each.
 This paper plate will serve as a “pre-clock.”